 How to summarize my visit to Tokyo?
 Is it possible?
-I believe that a visit to Tokyo is a must for anyone who would like to find the answer to the question: what is the real Japan like? “
+I believe that a visit to Tokyo is a must for anyone who would like to find the answer to the following question: what is real Japan like? “

 I can say, that you have to get to know Tokyo to understand Japanese.
 How to do it?